emanzek/KD-Tree-Editor/README.md

 # KD-Tree Editor
- An editor to show KD-Tree Partition in 2D space
+ An editor to show KD-Tree Partition in 2D space with level of 4